Back to blog

 Most medium to large dogs take to the slatmill quickly, often within the first session.
 Some dogs need a few minutes to understand the concept, but with a patient handler guiding them, the learning curve is short.
 Dogs of nearly every breed and fitness level can use a slatmill safely.

 At The Canine Gym, every session is run by a trained handler who introduces your dog to the slatmill at their own pace.
-We bring the equipment directly to your home in Hamilton County - no travel, no drop-offs, no stress.
+We bring the equipment directly to your home in Hamilton County.
+No travel, no drop-offs, no stress.
 We serve Carmel, Fishers, Westfield, Noblesville, Zionsville, and Geist.
 Book your first session and see what the slatmill can do for your dog.